Enterprise-CMCS/macpro-quickstart-serverless/services/proxy-api/README.md

 ### Proxy Walkthrough

 The proxy implementation provides a demonstration of a proxy endpoint in our serverless project.
 For this example, the proxy function is performing a post call to the existing api.
-The funtion takes in one parameter; this parameter is the endpoint you want proxied.
+The funtion takes in one argument, which is the base64 payload.
+There is an SSM parameter that the proxy.js function uses; this parameter is the endpoint you want proxied.
 In this example, the parameter is the existing endpoint which we've stored in SSM as a string and referenced in serverless.yml as proxyApi.